jed/tuple-stream2/README.md

 `options` is an optional object that can contain the following key:

-- `comparator`: an optional function used to sort streams.
+- `comparator`: an optional function used to compare stream objects.
 It follows the specification used for [Array.prototype.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), and defaults to `function(){ return 0 }`.

 The returned stream emits values with the same keys as `streams`, but with stream _data_ instead of streams for the values.